 There is a definite war for talent going on right now, particularly around the senior account manager/account director level.
 Employers should expect to see their wage bills increase in the short to medium term, as employees ask for more”, said Francis Ingham ICCO chief executive.

-Accordingly the report notes that when it comes to sourcing new talent, most PR firms still find it easier to cannibalize their direct competitors—other PR agencies were identified as a key source by 65.6%—than to look elsewhere.
+Accordingly, the report notes that when it comes to sourcing new talent, most PR firms still find it easier to cannibalize their direct competitors—other PR agencies were identified as a key source by 65.6%—than to look elsewhere.
 Based on its research, the Holmes Report estimates that the global PR agency industry employs more than 85,000 people, up from 80,000 the previous year.

-Public vs Independent
+Public PR Firms vs Independent

 Maintaining a trend that has firmly taken hold since the onset of the recession in 2008,independently-held PR firms again comfortably outperformed their publicly-held peers:

-“The growth of independent firms is impressive and beggars the question of whether we’ll see their value overtake publicly held firms,”said ICCO chief executive Francis Ingham.
+“The growth of independent firms is impressive and beggars the question of whether we’ll see their value overtake publicly held firms,” said ICCO chief executive Francis Ingham.
 “It is intriguing to see that publicly-held firms account for around 42% of the overall market, down from 45% last year – this is perhaps a reflection of the fact that they may have been slightly hamstrung by profit targets to invest as freely in those all-important ‘non-traditional services’ as the independents.”
-Holmes, meanwhile, described holding company agency growth as “anaemic”.
+Holmes, meanwhile, described holding company agency growth as “anemic”.

 The Top 10 PR Agencies in the world as of 2015 were;